strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 # ...
 ```

-Larger sizes means the active segment contains more messages and is rolled less often.
+Larger sizes mean the active segment contains more messages and is rolled less often.
 Non-active segments also become eligible for deletion less often.

 You can set time-based or size-based log retention policies, in conjunction with the cleanup policies we cover next, so that logs are kept manageable.